krueger90/Rest-Assured-Demo-Project/README.md

 ## Tests

-cd into rest-assured-demo folder and run `mvn test`.
+cd into rest-assured-demo folder and run `mvn test` or if you want to run separately the test classes, `mvn test -Dtest="BookerTest"` or `mvn test -Dtest="ParaBankTest"`.